 If you have heart problems, you may need a pacemaker to regulate your heartbeat.
 In the case of respiratory difficulties, you may need to use special equipment to help you breathe normally.

-- Speech Therapy - This treatment can help in the later stages of muscular dystrophy if weak muscles are making speaking or swallowing difficult for you.
+- Speech therapy: This treatment can help in the later stages of muscular dystrophy if weak muscles are making speaking or swallowing difficult for you.

-- Recreational Therapy - This type of therapy focuses on helping you to take part in educational and leisure activities.
+- Recreational therapy: This type of therapy focuses on helping you to take part in educational and leisure activities.

-If you have relatives with Becker muscular dystrophy, you should seek genetic counseling if you are thinking of starting a family.
+If you have relatives with Becker muscular dystrophy, you should seek genetic counseling if you’re thinking of starting a family.
 This is important whether you are male or female, as women can carry the defective gene without having the condition.
 A specialist can help you assess the risk of having a child with the condition and explain the various tests and choices available to you.